Americans love their kitchen and bath!

 Pick the Right Cabinet Color and Accessories

-Kitchen cabinets are not just about functionality – they are also about look and feel.
+Kitchen cabinets are not just about functionality – they are also about looking and feeling.
 The modern family spends a great deal of time in the kitchen; so, homeowners want to customize the kitchen cabinets that create the right ambiance for their family.

 Today, kitchen cabinets are available in a wide range of color options starting from maple to cherry to mahogany.
 Again, the choice of specific color lends a different mood to your kitchen.
 For example, while light-colored woods such as oak and maple make your kitchen look bright and spacious, darker woods like cherry and mahogany create a cozy yet furniture-oriented ambiance.

-Moreover, a vast array of kitchen cabinet accessories including door trims, filler panels, corner moldings and decorative accents present a wealth of possibilities for the kitchen renovation.
+Moreover, a vast array of kitchen cabinet accessories including door trims, filler panels, corner moldings, and decorative accents present a wealth of possibilities for kitchen renovation.